Research Experiences for Undergraduates (REU)

 • Theoretical Condensed Matter Physics

 All students attend weekly seminars on current research in physics in addition to machine shop training and Physics GRE workshops.
-The experience culminates with the writing of a report and presentation of findings at a closing Symposium.
+The experience culminates with the writing of a report and presentation of findings at a closing symposium.

 The summer months in Salt Lake City offer outstanding opportunity for outdoor recreation and other activities associated with the university.
 Surrounded by spectacular mountains, Salt Lake City is within easy driving distance of Great Salt Lake and nine national parks, including Arches, Canyonlands, Zion, Grand Teton and Arches National Park.

 The REU Physics & Astronomy Program is open to all current junior and senior undergraduate majors in physics or astronomy.
-Students must be U.S. citizens or permanent residents.
+Students must be U.S. citizen or permanent residents.
 This is a condition of our funding from the U.S. National Science Foundation.